WHAT FACTORS CAUSE A CRIME TO BE CHARGED AT THE FEDERAL LEVEL?

 What Are the Stages of a Federal Criminal Case?

-During the arraignment, the Court will ask the Defendant whether he reviewed the indictment and how he pleads to it.
+During the arraignment, the Court will ask Defendant whether he reviewed the indictment and how he pleads to it.
 The person will say, “I plead not guilty,” and once the issues of bail are decided the court will adjourn the case for a status conference.
 Sometimes during arraignment defendants consent to detention without prejudice, which means they can again request bail at any time in the future.
-This is done so the defendant’s counsel can try to negotiate with the Government some bail package, or, if the Government will not consent to bail under any circumstances, prepare and file a strong motion for bail.
-After arraignment, the government will provide discovery to the defendant’s counsel, which information that the government will use during trial to prove the defendant’s guilt.
+This is done so the defendant’s counsel can try to negotiate with the Government some bail package, or if the Government will not consent to bail under any circumstances, prepare and file a strong motion for bail.
+After arraignment, the government will provide discovery to the defendant’s counsel, which is information that the government will use during the trial to prove the defendant’s guilt.
 However, discovery can also contain exculpatory or Brady material, which is information that is favorable to the defendant or shows that the defendant is innocent.

 In the US, about 95 to 97 percent of cases end up with a plea.
-In most cases, after a review of the discovery following arraignment, the client will be given an option to either take a plea with cooperation, or take a plea without cooperation.
-Whether the defendant takes a plea with cooperation or without cooperation will depend on many things, such whether the defendant has information that the government wants.
+In most cases, after a review of the discovery following arraignment, the client will be given an option to either take a plea with cooperation or take a plea without cooperation.
+Whether the defendant takes a plea with cooperation or without cooperation will depend on many things, such as whether the defendant has information that the government wants.

 In some federal cases, the defendant can cooperate after being sentenced.
 Criminal Procedure Law Rule 35 states that if a defendant cooperates with the government and the government files a motion within one year of the sentence stating that the defendant provided substantial assistance, then the judge can further reduce the sentence post-sentencing.
 If a defendant waited more than a year to cooperate after they were sentenced, they might still get a reduction under Rule 35 if they can show that during the first year, they did not know the information, but only became aware of it a year after being sentenced.